uktrade/help-desk-client/README.md

-# helpdesk-client
+# help-desk-client

-A Python client for interfacing with helpdesk services.
+A Python client for interfacing with help desk services.

 ## Requirements